-Santa Teresa is an excellent place to do just that so be prepared to kickback and unwind.
-Santa Teresa is billed as a surfer's paradise, and the surf is indeed exceptional. it provides consistent and outstanding swells year round.
-The sleepy beach hamlet of Malpais is Santa Teresa's quiet neighbor located 4 miles (6.5 km) north of Cabo Blanco National Park, Malpais sits at the southwestern cusp of the Nicoya Peninsula, opposite Montezuma.
+Looking to soak up the sun during beachside activities?
+Santa Teresa is an excellent place to do just that, so get ready to kickback and unwind.
+Santa Teresa is billed as a surfer's paradise, and the surf is indeed exceptional.
+It provides consistent and outstanding swells year round.
+The sleepy beach hamlet of Mal País is Santa Teresa's quiet neighbor located 4 miles (6.5 km) north of Cabo Blanco National Park, Mal País sits at the southwestern cusp of the Nicoya Peninsula, opposite Montezuma.

 The booming surf village of Santa Teresa provides a great opportunity for visitors to enjoy international cuisine, daily yoga classes, year round surf and a generally cool vibe.
 There are excellent place to enjoy the incredible natural surroundings in relative peace.
 Reflecting this relaxed attitude, the village of Santa Teresa and nearby Mal País offers relatively few services with regard to tours.
 However, Canopy Tours are available, and one can also take Horseback rides along the beach.

 The beaches of Santa Teresa are soft, sandy and with a consistent surf break while Mal País alternates between long stretches of sand and large patches of rock.
 A green jungle with its mischievous monkeys lines the shore.
 For the most part, beaches in Mal País have been spared of development.
 Development has largely taken place in areas to the north, around the Beaches of Santa Teresa.

 The nearby Cabo Blanco Absolute Reserve can make an excellent day trip from Santa Teresa and Mal País.
 Check with locals before heading to the Reserve.
 Usually a visit requires entering the town of Montezuma.
 There is a road closer to Mal País, but unfortunately, it is often in disrepair.